tartley/flyinghigh-opengl-from-python/deck/presentation.rst

 and I wish more game developers had the balls to voluntarily restrict themselves to more traditional vintage vector-graphics.

 In the past, games and other applications were non-photorealistic by neccesity.
 This resulted in a set of distinctive visual styles.

-TODO, get images.

 * Rez
 * Tron (with 'bit')

     Modern projects which pro-actively choose a particular aesthetic style, whether in emulation of a retro look, or striking out in a new direction of their own, are often more distinctive, artistically succesful and memorable than any project which merely strives for photorealism.
 Programs like these are my inspiration.

 * Love
 * AAAaaaAAAaaAAAA